-The only practice that will save you from this Penguin penalty is to not even think about the black practices above!
+What will save you from the Penguin penalty is to not even think about the black practices above!

 Never opt for link purchasing!
 If you want stellar search rankings, you need to make an effort to obtain links organically.
-Do the following:
+To that end, consider doing the following:

 Outreach with Value

-You need to talk to authoritative bloggers and page owners and form a real connection with them.
-You need to connect with the right people that can take your website to the next level by including your link somewhere in the article.
+The best approach towards link building outreach is to connect with the right people that can take your website to the next level by including your link somewhere in the article.
+Talk to authoritative bloggers and page owners and form a real connection with them.

-These people need to be leaders in your niche, corresponding with your products/services, and not being known as spammers.
-Make sure that the website that you outreach to sites are not stuffed with ads, pop-ups, inconsistent content, and bad grammar.
+These people need to be leaders in your niche, post content relevant to your products/services, and be known as credible figures, not as spammers.
+Also, make sure that the websites that you outreach to are not stuffed with ads, pop-ups, inconsistent content, and bad grammar.

-You need to have a list of the potential websites that you want to reach out to.
-Remember that these websites need to be relevant and authoritative.
+Make a list of potential partners, and remember that these websites need to be relevant and authoritative.
 To evaluate a link opportunity and page authority, you can use Moz’s Link Explorer.
 This will tell you how much the audience appreciates the site in terms of domain authority, links and traffic.

 Remember that authoritative website owners probably receive hundreds of outreach emails per week, so they won’t bother with your link if you don’t provide real value to the audience and if you haven’t developed a relationship with them first.